Ammadkhanzai/assignment/README.md

-# fmpc-assignment-app
- Fundamentals of Mobile and Pervasive Computing Assignment
+# Fundamentals of Mobile and Pervasive Computing